humosaic/Perumbeti-Page/README.md

 # Perumbeti academicpages-mkdocs
+This is to test Github Actions and Pages.

 :wave: Welcome to **academicpages-mkdocs**!
 This repository has been designed for learners of the [FOSS](https://foss.cyverse.org/) course and is based on [academicpages](https://academicpages.github.io/)([git repo](https://github.com/academicpages/academicpages.github.io)).